Germinating the seeds

 Getting started -- Use about 6 to 10 small pots or cups with drainage holes that are 2-4 inches (5-10 cm) tall.

 Use a well-draining soil.
-A typical soil mix for germinating them is 3 parts potting soil to 2 parts perlite (fine- or medium-grade, not large) or coarse sand.
+A typical soil mix for germinating them is 2 parts potting soil to 2 part perlite (use small- or medium-size perlite, not large chunks) or coarse sand.
 An alternate mix is equal parts of coir fiber (or peat moss) and perlite.